 Flexible Spending Accounts (FSAs) allow you to set aside pre-tax dollars to pay for eligible expenses each year.
 This means your contributions will be deducted from your paycheck before your pay is taxed.
-You will not pay federal income or social security tax, and in most cases state income tax, on flexible spending account contributions.
+You will not pay federal income or social security tax on flexible spending account contributions.
 The University offers two FSAs:

 HEALTH CARE SPENDING ACCOUNT